 Returning home, Maslowski jumped back into wildlife photography.
 He not only sold wildlife photos and articles to scores of publications, including Time and Life magazines, he began producing outdoor documentaries for clients.
 In subsequent decades he made dozens of them for the Ohio Division of Wildlife, the Kentucky Department of Fish and Wildlife, and Standard Oil of Ohio, and others.
 Simultaneously, Maslowski produced and narrated nature films for the popular lecture series of the National Audubon Society and National Geographic.
 He even contributed to the “True-Life Adventure” series – Walt Disney’s first wildlife films.
 Maslowski frequently claimed he lived “the abundant life.”
 The wealth he found resided in the forests, the waterways, and the wildlife around him.
 Maslowski’s lifetime devotion to the outdoors and conservation was recognized by many, including the Cornell Laboratory of Ornithology and the Outdoor Writers Association of America.
 Photo: Karl Maslowski (center) with Walt Disney (standing) and Roy Disney (seated), circa 1949.
 Courtesy, Maslowski Family.

 Parker Bauer (Assistant Writer/Editor).
-Parker Bauer has written and edited documentaries distributed by National Geographic, Discovery, and the National Park Service.
-He has also worked as writer/editor on several commercial programs, including “One More Cast with Shaw Grigsby” (20 seasons); and scriptwriter for “Bigmouth” narrated by Rod Serling.
-Bauer is a past president of Outdoor Writers of Ohio, and was a long-time field companion of Karl Maslowski.
+Parker Bauer has served as a writer and editor for documentaries distributed by National Geographic, Discovery, and the National Park Service.
+He has also worked as writer/editor on several commercial programs, including “One More Cast with Shaw Grigsby” (11 seasons); and scriptwriter for “Bigmouth” narrated by Rod Sterling.
+Bauer, past president of Outdoor Writers, was a long-time field companion of Karl Maslowski.

 Frank Proto (Music).
-Frank Proto played double bass for the Cincinnati Symphony Orchestra.
-As a composer he has written for Eddie Daniels (clarinet), Cleo Laine (singer), Doc Severinsen (trumpet), Francois Rabbath (double bass), and others.
-His orchestral arrangements such as “A Carmen Fantasy,” are played worldwide.
+Frank Proto plays double bass for the Cincinnati Symphony Orchestra.
+Proto has also served as a composer for Eddie Daniels (clarinet), Cleo Laine (singer), Doc Severinsen (trumpet), Francois Rabbath (double bass), and new arrangements for such works as “A Carmen Fantasy,” played by orchestras worldwide.